 - What would you like to see additional information on or a repeat of?

-Before you start drafting that message, work though these communication basics.
-It will go a long way in making sure you are delivering a clear message, to the right audience, using the best delivery methods possible.
+Before you start drafting that message, work through these communication basics.
+It will go a long way in making sure you deliver a clear message to the right audience, using the best delivery methods possible.

-If your organization has recently adopted Microsoft 365 and are looking to schedule some training or possible how to best utilize the tools inside the productivity suite, contact the team at PAIT Group we can help.
+If your organization has recently adopted Microsoft 365 and is looking to schedule some training or possibly how to best utilize the tools inside the productivity suite, contact the team at PAIT Group; we can help.